Magnatron/modSwiftMailer/README.md

 # modSwiftMailer
-Shamelessly nicked from Mark Ernst (@ReSpawn) because he's too busy to put it on GitHub...
+Shamelessly nicked from Mark Ernst (@ReSpawN) because he's too busy to put it on GitHub...
 Sorry Mark!
 We need a more convenient way than a `vehicle` to get to the source.

 --------------------